kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/12-implementing-state.md

 ```

 #### View in browser
-You see we get two seperate console.log's of the array.
-I get the first one and then a half second later we get the second one. this means that whenever our component hits the render method we are console.logging `this.state.images` and by default it is empty
+You see we get two seperate `console.log()`'s of the array.
+I get the first one and then a half second later we get the second one. this means that whenever our component hits the render method we are `console.log()` `this.state.images` and by default it is empty

 ### Update our state object
-With a list of images that comes back from our API
+With a list of images that comes back from our **API**

 ```
 componentWillMount() {